Complaints and Resolution of Disputes – Electricity Sector

 - name/s of representative/s and contact;

-The Authority has set up Rules on Consumer Complaints Settlement Procedure, GN.
-No. 10 of 2013 to be applied in handling complaints.
+The Authority has set up Rules on Consumer Complaints Settlement to be applied in handling complaints.
 For the rules to enable a service provider to be accountable, complaints should be reported within a specified time limit as indicated in the table below.
 Limitation periods are based on the nature of complaint.
 A complaint lodged after the time limit will not be considered, hence consumer end up losing their rights to quality service or goods.
 The main reason for setting time limit is to enable the Authority to act timely, to collect evidence which will help in resolving the matter with integrity.

 TIME LIMIT TO LODGE COMPLAINT